magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [BLE Server2](BLEServer2) - Start simulated navigation between 2 given landmarks.
 Displays turn-by-turn navigation instructions, estimated time of arrival, remaining time and distance.
 Acts like BLE server.
 Send navigation info (next turn image as bitmap, distance to next turn, next navigation instruction) to the BLE client.
 * [Custom GPS Arrow](CustomGPSArrow) - Start simulated navigation between 2 given landmarks if a route can be calculated, using a custom GPS arrow.
 * [Define Persistent Roadblock](DefinePersistentRoadblock) - Make possible the definition of a persistent roadblock.
+* [Define Persistent Roadblock Compose](DefinePersistentRoadblockCompose) - Define a persistent roadblock by tracing it along the roads, list the active roadblocks and present or delete them.
+Uses Jetpack Compose.
 * [Display Current Street Info](DisplayCurrentStreetInfo) - Fly to current coordinates.
 Display current street name, speed and road modifier.
+* [Display Current Street Info Compose](DisplayCurrentStreetInfoCompose) - Fly to current coordinates and display current street name, speed and road modifier, using Jetpack Compose.
+* [Download A Map](DownloadAMap) - Gather the list of available maps; Download an onboard map.
+* [Download A Voice](DownloadAVoice) - Gather the list of available voices; download first available voice.
 * [Downloaded Onboard Map Simulation](DownloadedOnboardMapSimulation) - Fully offline start simulation between 2 given landmarks if any route can be calculated.
-* [Downloading Onboard Map](DownloadingOnboardMap) - Gather the list of available maps; Download an onboard map.
 * [Downloading Onboard Map Simulation](DownloadingOnboardMapSimulation) - Gather the list of available maps; Download an onboard map.
 Starts a simulation.
 * [Draw Polyline](DrawPolyline) - Create a polyline and its display settings; fly to the polyline.
 * [Driver Behavior](DriverBehavior) - Start recording driver behaviour analysis.
 View recorded analyses.